 Following is a guide to some common Indonesian foods you might find around the Netherlands in restaurants and grocery stores.

-Bami: Bami are thin egg noodles commonly served stir fried (called bami goreng) with garlic, onion, meats, vegetables, egg and chili.
-This dish is thought to have been introduced to Indonesia by the Chinese, based on their chow mein.
-Bami goreng is often served as a main dish or combined with meats and vegetables.
+Bami: Bami are thin egg noodles commonly served stir-fried (called bami goreng) with garlic, onion, meats, vegetables, egg, and chili.
+This dish came to Indonesia through the Chinese, based on their chow mein.
+Bami goreng often comes as a main dish or with meats and vegetables.

-Boemboe: a spicy sweet chili paste that is used to flavour dishes in cooking Indonesian foods.
+Boemboe: a spicy-sweet chili paste for cooking Indonesian dishes.
 You can find many types of boemboe at Albert Heijn and other grocers.

-Gado-gado: Gado-gado is a popular Indonesian vegetable dish that is served with bumbu kacang or peanut sauce.
+Gado-gado: Gado-gado is a popular Indonesian vegetable dish that comes with bumbu kacang or peanut sauce.
 Ingredients in the salad can include cooked vegetables and potatoes, raw cucumber and lettuce, fried tofu or tempeh, and peeled and sliced hardboiled egg.

 Ketjap: This Indonesian soy sauce comes in several varieties.
 Ketjap manis is a sweet, thick version while ketjap asin is similar to a light soy sauce.
-Ketjap manis sedang is somewhere between ketjap manis and ketjap asin.
+On the other hand, ketjap manis sedang is somewhere between ketjap manis and ketjap asin.

-Kroepoek: also spelled krupuk, these are puffy, crunchy fried prawn crackers typically served as an appetizer.
+Kroepoek: these are puffy, crunchy prawn crackers that typically come as an appetizer.

-Loempia: These spring rolls are made of rice paper and are typically filled with vegetables, meat and noodles, then deep fried.
-They are often served with a sweet and sour chili sauce.
+Loempia: These spring rolls are made of rice paper and are usually filled with vegetables, meat, and noodles, then deep-fried.
+They often come with a sweet and sour chili sauce.

-Nasi: Nasi means rice, and is commonly served in the form of nasi goreng which is rice that has been stir fried with onion, garlic, ketjap manis, tamarind and chili.
-Nasi goreng is considered the national dish of Indonesia, and can be eaten on its own or as an accompaniment to many foods.
+Nasi: Nasi means rice.
+It commonly comes in the form of nasi goreng which is rice that has been stir-fried with onion, garlic, ketjap manis, tamarind, and chili.
+Nasi goreng is the national dish of Indonesia.
+Enjoy it on its own or as an accompaniment to many foods.

-Rendang: Meat, typically red meat like beef or lamb but sometimes chicken, that is cooked slowly in coconut milk and spices is known as rendang and is one of our favourite Indonesian dishes.
-The spices may include ginger, garlic, galangal, turmeric, lemon grass and chili.
-It is usually served with vegetables and rice or noodles.
+Rendang: Meat, typically red meat like beef or lamb but sometimes chicken, that cooks slowly in coconut milk and spices; this is rendang and is one of our favorite Indonesian dishes.
+The spices may include ginger, garlic, galangal, turmeric, lemongrass, and chili.
+It usually comes with vegetables and rice or noodles.

-Sambal: Sambal is a spicy ground chili sauce that is commonly served as a condiment or used in cooking Indonesian food.
+Sambal: Sambal is a spicy ground chili sauce that commonly comes as a condiment or used in cooking Indonesian food.
 Yum!

 Saté: Satay is an Indonesian dish of meat marinated in spices then skewered on sticks and grilled over a flame.
-The meat is often served with a spiced peanut sauce, which the Dutch also call saté or satésaus.
+The meat often goes with a spiced peanut sauce, which the Dutch also call saté or satésaus.

-Satésaus: Peanuts were introduced to Indonesia from Mexico by Spanish and Portuguese traders in the 16th century and have become a staple in the diet throughout southeast Asia.
+Satésaus: Peanuts came to Indonesia from Mexico through Spanish and Portuguese traders in the 16th century.
+They became a staple in the diet throughout southeast Asia.
 Peanuts are common in many Indonesian dishes, and satésaus features them as the starring ingredient.
-This sauce is supposed to be a perfect savoury balance of slightly sweet and slightly spicy.
+This sauce is a perfect savory balance of slightly sweet as well as slightly spicy.

-Spekkoek: The pretty spiced layer cake known as spekkoek is a Dutch-Indonesian invention.
-Some believe that this tasty treat is related to the Dutch speculaas cookies with their similar clove, cinnamon and ginger flavour.
-Spekkoek is very labour intensive to prepare, and therefore is priced quite high in many stores but worth it!
+Spekkoek: Spekkoek, a spicy layer cake, is a Dutch-Indonesian invention.
+Some believe that this tasty treat is related to the Dutch speculaas cookies with their similar clove, cinnamon, and ginger flavor.
+Spekkoek is very labor-intensive to prepare, but it’s worth the price!

-Tahoe: this is the Dutch-Indonesian word for tofu and is often served fried or sauteed with a spiced sauce.
+Tahoe: this is the Dutch-Indonesian word for tofu.
+Chefs generally fry or sautee it with a spicy sauce.

 Tempeh: Made from fermented soybeans bound into cake form, tempeh is a vegetarian product originally from Indonesia.
 It is delicious when marinated then fried or sauteed, and is often served with spiced sauces.
 Another favourite of ours!

-We hope you have enjoyed this short explanation of Dutch-Indonesian foods that can be found around the Netherlands.
-Suggest one of your favourite restaurants by leaving a comment!
+We hope you enjoyed this short explanation of Dutch-Indonesian foods in the Netherlands.